UnderATK/Python-Projects/CheckersAI/README.md

-Play Checkers with AI :)
+Play Checkers with AI using minimax algorithm.